yugabyte/yugabyte-db/docs/content/latest/reference/configuration/yb-tserver.md

 The time interval, in seconds, to retain DocDB history.
 Point-in-time reads at a hybrid time prior to this interval
 the past might not be allowed after a compaction and return an `Snapshot too old` error.
-Set this to be higher than the expected maximum duration of any single transaction in your application.
+Set this to be greater than the expected maximum duration of any single transaction in your application.

 Default: `120`